orbit/orbit-sample/README.md

 ```

 Fun tip: Use the [`watch`](https://www.geeksforgeeks.org/watch-command-in-linux-with-examples/
-) command to keep a live view of running containers:
+) command to keep a live view of running containers.
 ```shell script
 > watch kubectl get pod
 ```